doublesecretagency/craft-googlemaps/docs/maps/api.md

 ```
 :::

-The `tag` method will output the complete map.
+The `tag` method will create a `<div>` tag containing the finished map.
 But please note, **the output will be significantly different for each language.** Even though the `tag` method exists in each language, the purpose for using it varies greatly between languages.

 :::warning What to Expect
 In [JavaScript](/maps/javascript-methods/#tag), `tag` creates a new element, to be placed in the DOM as you wish.